-- Check all major departmental rules prior to departure for overseas; - Meet with the appropriate department advisor(s) to determine which courses will count toward specific degree requirements; and - Collect and provide course information from professors to submit to his/her advisor.
+- Check all major departmental rules prior to departure for overseas, - Meet with the appropriate department advisor(s) to determine which courses will count toward specific degree requirements, - Collect and provide course information from professors to submit to his/her advisor, and - Upload all course descriptions/syllabi to the CSU IP portal for courses taken abroad.
+(This is done while abroad.)